Ultimate Black Panther: Darkness and Light (#13–18)

-While Lord Khonshu recuperates in the presence of Lord Ra, Inan starts to talk to Black Panther what she knows about Vibranium which is woven around Earth.
+While Khonshu recuperates in the presence of Ra, Inan talks to Black Panther.
+He asks Inan what she knows about vibranium which is woven around Earth.
 Black Panther stated that they laid claim to Khonshu's temple and found no answers.
-When Black Panther claims that the Vibranium is alive, Inan casts a spell that taps into the Vibranium's memory and accidentally manifests a monstrous figure that Inan claims is the Vibranium's consciousness called the Progenitor.
-As the Progenitor attacks Wakanda, Storm joins Black Panther in fighting it.
+When Black Panther claims that the vibranium is alive, Inan casts a spell that taps into the vibranium's memory and accidentally manifests a monstrous figure that Inan claims is the vibranium's consciousness called the Progenitor.
 Inan casts a spell that sends the Progenitor into deep space.
-As Storm brings rain upon Wakanda to put out the fires and the Dora Milaje and the Vodu-Khan are summoned to tend to the injured, Inan states that Wakanda needs an exorcism.

-As mercenaries target a Vibranium shipment in Nigeria, the remaining mercenary gets possessed by the Vibranium's consciousness.
-Meanwhile in Wakanda, Black Patron is advised by Matron Imala to wear a version of his outfit that does not have Vibranium in it.
-Somewhere in the sky, the mercenary captain speaks to his female American special ops agent Adi when their helicopter is taken down.
-The Progenitor consciousness claims the Adi's body for now.
+As mercenaries target a vibranium shipment in Nigeria, one of the mercenaries is possessed by the vibranium's consciousness.
+The vibranium jumps to the body of Adi, a special ops agent who was working with the mercenaries.
+Matron Imala tells Black Panther to remove all vibranium from his costume.

 In Nigeria, a doctor named Amon is approached by the possessed Adi who killed his wife Lupa before committing defenestration on him.
-The following night at the Office of National Security, Killmonger and Storm meet with Mr. Ola where they asks for the material that they call Dark Vibranium.
-He is then sniped by a mysterious sniper who makes off in his motorcycle.
-Black Panther pursues him and tells Storm that they need the sniper alive.
-They interrogate the sniper Chima upon apprehending him and learn that his brother Adi is dead as the Dark Vibranium is an afront to God where it is a gateway as it shows some scientists working on it.
+The following night at the Office of National Security, Killmonger and Storm meet with Mr. Ola and ask for a material called Dark Vibranium.
+Ola is sniped by a mysterious sniper, who escapes on motorcycle.
+Black Panther captures and interrogates the sniper, who is revealed to be Adi's brother Chima.
+It is revealed that the Dark Vibranium is a gateway.